 Membership is a year round possibility in Scouts.
 Wither you participate in sports, academics, volunteerism, or work; are interested in camping, leadership, or STEM; we have a program that fits your families needs.

 Jim Relstab firstname.lastname@example.org

 The Boy Scouts of America is primarily a volunteer organization.
 Early in it's history leaders realized the booming program would take some professional help.
 Being THRIFTY scouting has operated as a lean non-profit movement, but does incur costs to provide; program, recordkeeping, supplies, facilities, camps, and professional help.
 There are many ways BSA funds programs.
 Arrowhead helps mitigate these costs in the following four ways.

 Scouts sell Trail’s End Popcorn.

-Popcorn sales have been a Scouting tradition, and they continue to be the main source of our fundraising dollars for our Packs and Troops through the District.
+Popcorn sales have been a Scouting tradition, and they continue to be the main source of our fundraising dollars for our units.
 Selling popcorn can be a fun and rewarding experience that teaches lifelong lessons.

 At the beginning of each Scouting year, families are provided literature on the Popcorn Program during the popcorn kickoff celebration.
-Selling popcorn not only helps our organization but it provides the Scouts with great skills in the way of salesmanship, networking, business, personal management, community involvement and family participation.
+Selling popcorn not only helps our organization but it provides the Scouts with great skills in the way of salesmanship, networking, business, personal management, and community involvement.
 These skills lead to a sense of strong self-worth, leadership and a basic understanding of how money works.

 We have a wide variety of popcorn from which to choose.
-From our popular Light Butter and Unbelievable Butter Microwave Popcorn to our limited edition tins, there are many options.
+From our popular Butter Microwave Popcorn to our limited edition tins, there are many options.

 We know, however, that some people just can’t eat popcorn.
 For those folks who wish to support Scouts but don’t want the popcorn, you can buy popcorn that will be sent to our American Armed Forces to brighten their day!